What are the 5 most significant lessons I learned with the Zentangle Method?

 What else can you do now with what you have in front of you?

-PS: The most important lesson might be the last item in the list on the top of this article: have a belly laugh once a day.
-You can also read this as “don’t take everything so seriously” or simply as “HAVE FUN!”
+Perhaps the most important lesson is the last item on the list at the beginning of this article: laugh once a day.

-Creativity should never be something that takes your enjoyment away.
+Creativity should never be something that takes the joy out of life.

-“I never have to look for ideas anymore and I get to practice every day.”
+“I love it !
+I never have to look for ideas anymore and I get to practice every day.”